ACharbonneau/upset/README.md

 - At ExRNA, I used the [list of biofluids in the 'Biofluids vs Condition Grid](https://exrna-atlas.org/exat/fluidVsDis)

 ## Data Decisions

+The goal of this exercise is to identify where a researcher might find different kinds of samples about their research tissue to answer a research question.
+For example, they may want to find all available information about a particular disease to build a hypothesis, or to determine what new type of analysis would be most likely to find the types of changes they are looking for.
+To facilitate that kind of question, I made the following tissue generalizations:

-if it was the diseased version of a tissue, I counted it as that tissue: for e.g. colon cancer is colon tissue, kidney cancer is kidney tissue if it was a cell line, i counted it as it’s source tissue unless: and was undifferentiated, a stem cell, or a metatisticized cell in which case I just excluded them
+- If a sample was from the diseased version of a tissue, I counted it as that tissue: For e.g. colon cancer is colon tissue, kidney cancer is kidney tissue
+- If the sample was a biofluid associated with a tissue, I counted it as that tissue.
+For e.g. saliva is counted as 'salivary gland', a microbiome sample of the colon is counted as 'colon'.
+- If the sample was from a cultured cell line, I counted it as it's source tissue.
+For e.g. cultured kidney cell is kidney tissue.
+EXCEPT:
+    - fibroblasts and lymphocytes, which are explicity listed in the matrix
+    - undifferentiated cells, dedifferentiated cells, stem cells, and metatisticized cancer cells where are all excluded
+- I assumed that skin tissue from cell culture, or furry creatures (mice, rats, etc) was not sun exposed
+- GTEx distingushes between brain tissues by region, whereas most other programs distingush by cell types that may occur variously throughout the brain.
+Therefore, in most cases, I can only distinguish between 'Brain', 'Spinal cord' and 'Brain stem'.
+So, for example, Kids First has a '1' for all brain tissues, but may or may not have samples from all of the GTEx regions.
+The brain tissues listed could be collapsed into 'Brain', 'Spinal cord' and 'Brain stem' without losing any data, however I have left them as is to show the variety of data available.